raoconnor/raoconnor.github.io/_posts/2025-01-01-tech-book-must-reads.md

 ####  How the World Really Works
 *Vaclav Smil*

-**Why read this:** BilL Gates said the first three chapters should be required reading for anyone who wants to have an informed opinion on climate change.
+**Why read this:** Bill Gates said the first three chapters should be required reading for anyone who wants to have an informed opinion on climate change.
 Understanding the energy dependency of industries such as food production, manufacturing, and transportation is a first step for anyone interested in sustainability.

 ---